-LBO or leveraged buyout is basically acquiring a company with a small amount of equity (say 5-10% of the total cost) and using debt to fund the remaining (90-95%).
-This implies that the acquisition is done primarily using borrowed money and with this high leverage, the buyer (Private equity firms) hope to earn a higher return on its investments.
+It is basically acquiring a company with a small amount of equity (say 5-10% of the total cost) and using debt to fund the remaining (90-95%).
+This implies that the acquisition is made primarily using borrowed money, and with this high leverage, the buyer (Private equity firmsPrivate Equity FirmsPrivate equity firms are investment managers who invest in many corporations' private equities using various strategies such as leveraged buyouts, growth capital, and venture capital.
+The top private equity firms include Apollo Global Management LLC, Blackstone Group LP, Carlyle Group, and KKR & Company LP.) hopes to earn a higher return on its investments.

 The purpose of leveraged buyouts is to allow companies to make large acquisitions without having to commit a lot of capital.

 - Now Mr. B contacts you and praises your enterprise and desires to buy the company in $10 million.
 To you, it’s a great deal because you have been earning $1 million per year and $10 million looks pretty attractive to you.
-So you agree for the buy-out.
+So you agree to the buyout.

 - Mr. B, on the other hand, checks his funds and finds out that he can only invest $1 million himself and the rest he has to arrange from somewhere else.

 - So he asks a bank to lend him the rest of the amount.
-The bank disagrees to lend the money, thinking that it would be a risky business.
+The bank disagrees to lend them money, thinking that it would be a risky business.
 Then Mr. B goes out and sees that your company has great assets.
-So he shows the assets of the company, uses the assets as collateral and convinces one of the banks to lend the money at 10% interest rate per annum.
+So he shows the assets of the company, uses the assets as collateral, and convinces one of the banks to lend them money at a 10% interest rate per annum.

 We will now check whether this deal is profitable for Mr. B or not.
 After buying the business, if we assume that the firm still generates $1.5 million in pre-tax income, here’s how the calculation will go.